Table of Contents

 What causes non-Hodgkin lymphoma?

 The exact cause of most lymphomas is unknown.
-Most lymphomas develop in a type of white blood cell called the B lymphocyte, or B cell.
+Most lymphomas develop in a type of white blood cell.
+It is called the B lymphocyte, or B cell.
 With non-Hodgkin lymphoma, your body produces too many white blood cells.
-Normally, your white blood cells die and new ones develop.
-When you have non-Hodgkin lymphoma, your white blood cells don’t die.
+Normally, white blood cells die and new ones develop.
+When you have non-Hodgkin lymphoma, white blood cells don’t die.
 They grow uncontrollably.
 This is what doctors believe contributes to cancer.

-Doctors have identified certain risk factors.
-People with weakened immune systems (infection-fighting ability) are most at risk of developing non-Hodgkin lymphoma.
-Examples include people who have had their immune system damaged through an organ donation or HIV infection.
-People who have Down syndrome also are at a higher risk.
-People exposed to certain viruses and chemicals are at risk of the disease.
-Finally, non-Hodgkin lymphoma is more likely to occur in people over the age of 60.
+Doctors have identified certain risk factors for non-Hodgkin lymphoma.
+People with weakened immune systems are most at risk.
+This means they don’t have infection-fighting ability.
+This includes people who have had an organ donation or HIV infection.
+People who have Down syndrome are at a higher risk.
+Certain viruses and chemicals can cause the disease.
+Non-Hodgkin lymphoma often occurs in people over the age of 60.

 How is non-Hodgkin lymphoma diagnosed?

 Your doctor will do a physical exam.
-It will include looking (and feeling) for lumps in your neck, under your arm, and around your groin.
-He or she will also ask you questions about your medical history to assess your risk for certain conditions and diseases.
-Your doctor will likely order a blood test (inserting a small needle into the vein in your arm and withdrawing a small sample of blood).
-The blood will be sent to a lab for a complete blood count (CBC).
-The CBC will look at a number of factors, including your white blood cell count.
+He or she will look and feel for lumps in your neck, under your arm, and around your groin.
+He or she will ask you about your medical history and assess your risk.
+Your doctor will likely order a blood test.
+This involves inserting a small needle into the vein in your arm and withdrawing a small sample of blood.
+He or she will send the blood to a lab.
+The lab will look at your white blood cell count.

-If your doctor finds a lump and wants to look at it more closely, he or she may order an imaging test (similar to an X-ray).
+If your doctor finds a lump, your doctor may order an imaging test (similar to an X-ray).
 This might include an MRI (magnetic resonance imaging), CT (computed tomography) scan, or PET (positron emission tomography) scan.
 An ultrasound might be used to see inside your body.
-This test uses a wand to move around the area in question to see inside.
+This test uses a wand to move around the area in question.
 It creates pictures from sound waves as it moves across your body.

-If your doctor needs more information to diagnose (or rule out) lymphoma, he or she may order a biopsy.
+To diagnose (or rule out) lymphoma, your doctor may order a biopsy.
 This involves inserting a needle into the lump to sample a small amount of tissue.
 Your doctor may give you medicine to make you sleep during the procedure.
 If the biopsy is minor, you may be given medicine to relax you during the procedure.
 All of these tests give your doctor information about the type, stage, and severity of the disease.

 Can non-Hodgkin lymphoma be prevented or avoided?

-Preventive steps can be taken against certain risk factors.
+Prevention is helpful for certain risk factors.
 For example, reduce your exposure to HIV by practicing safe sex.
-If you are caring for a person who has Down syndrome, help them monitor their health and get an annual blood test.
 Reduce your risk of chemical exposure throughout your lifetime.

 Non-Hodgkin lymphoma treatment

-- immunotherapy (medicine designed to boost your immune system to fight cancer cells)
+- immunotherapy (medicine designed to boost your immune system to fight cancer)